-In the number of NATURE for April 20, there is an article containing an account of a "Plan for Teaching Science in Ordinary Schools, submitted to the London School Board by Mr. J. C. Morris."
+IN the number of NATURE for April 20, there is an article containing an account of a "Plan for Teaching Science in Ordinary Schools, submitted to the London School Board by Mr. J. C. Morris."

-I will ask you to give me a little space for some details respecting an educational experiment I made in 1867, 1868, and 1869.
+I will ask you to give me a little space for some details respect-ing an educational experiment I made in 1867, 1868, and 1869.
 My object was to test the value of a plan much resembling that referred to.
 By means of circulars, addressed to more than a hundred of the London clergy, I obtained permission to have the children in seven large schools instructed in science.
 Four competent teachers put their services at my disposal.
 One of these gentleman is n w chemist in iron works, two are art masters, and the fourth, having obtained one of the Whitworth Scholarships, is a student at Owen's College.
 I mention these facts to show the sufficiency of their knowledge.
-Three of them had had considerable experience in teaching.
-Twenty-two classes were subjects taught were chemistry, geology, physical geography, practical geometry, and mechanical drawing.
+Three of them had had con-siderable experience in teaching.
+Twenty-two classes were formed, the total number of pupils exceeding 800.
+The principal subjects taught were chemistry, geology, physical geography, practical geometry, and mechanical drawing.
 The lessons were from one to two hours in duration on two days in the week at each school.
 But my plan differed from Mr. Morris's, inasmuch as thirty-five to fifty-five lessons were generally given in a subject before proceeding to a new one.
 He suggests that "a single teacher could get through three or four subjects annually, so that in two or three years he would have completed the full course in each school."
-This plan would give from twenty-two to thirty lessons per subject if I rightly understand his We fixed a small fee, but seldom obtained it, as we found that any attempt to press for payments would have reduced very materially the numbers in the colleges.
+This plan would give from twenty-two to thirty lessons per subject if I rightly understand his We fixed a small fee, but seldom obtained it, as meaning. reduced very materially the numbers in the colleges.
 The pupils were frequently examined, and those who appeared likely to satisfy the minimum requirements of the science department were sent in to the May examinations.

-The following are some of the observations I made at the time :-
+The following are some of the observations I made at the time :---

-I. Few of the children appeared to obtain anything like sound and comprehensive knowledge of the facts the teachers put whole classes was sometimes almost startling.
+I. Few of the children appeared to obtain anything like sound and comprehensive knowledge of the facts the teachers put before them.